lab-brussels-1/The-first-group/planning/development-strategy.md

 ## Menu (milestone)

-> As a user I can read the details of the website from the Menu.
+>As a plantsman I can easily understand what is this page about

-- [ ] _A Menu contians Home,Introduction,Content and Extras are displayed at the
-      top of the page._
+- [ ] _there is a menu in the navbar on the top of the page.

 ### Menu HTML